KilianWild/KilianWild/README.md

 ![My Repo](https://i.postimg.cc/brQt6hHy/repologo.png)

 # Hi, I´m Kilian Wild
-i do all kinds of stuff, from programming, to design, to 3D modeling and trying keep my bonsai alive
+i do all kinds of stuff, from programming, to design, to 3D modeling and trying to keep my bonsai alive

-## About me:
+## about me:
 - automation technitian
 - web developer (in learning)